-It has flowed in with the application to the Danish Energy Agency to build offshore wind farms according to the so-called open door scheme.
-Specifically, the Danish Energy Agency has received 27 applications for new offshore wind turbine projects in the period April 2022 to 20 June 2022.
+Applications have been pouring in to the Danish Energy Agency to build offshore wind farms under the so-called open door scheme.
+Specifically, the Danish Energy Agency has received 27 applications for new offshore wind turbine projects in the period April 2022 to June 20, 2022.

-However, several of these are rejected right at the door, as the applications in several cases go into areas that have already been set aside due to state land reservations.
-Specifically, it concerns 16 applications in the following areas: Aalbæk bugt, Esbjerg, Falster, Hanstholm, Hirtshals, Stevns, Tønder and Djursland, the Energy Agency informs DK Vindkraft.
+However, several of these are rejected right out of the gate as the applications in several cases enter areas that have already been set aside due to government land reservations.
+Specifically, these are 16 applications in the following areas: Aalbæk bay, Esbjerg, Falster, Hanstholm, Hirtshals, Stevns, Tønder and Djursland, the Danish Energy Agency informs DK Vindkraft.

-The Danish Energy Agency has apparently not even initially been aware of this, which is why several authority hearings have been initiated in the past.
+The Danish Energy Agency has apparently not been aware of this in the first place, which is why several regulatory hearings have previously been initiated.

-As a result, the Danish Energy Agency has therefore decided to cancel the official hearings on the offshore wind farms at Hanstholm, Stevns and Falster.
+As a result, the Danish Energy Agency has therefore decided to cancel the regulatory hearings on the offshore wind farms at Hanstholm, Stevns and Falster.

 amp